 Sustainability and Transformation Plan – adopted by a large majority by Pavilion Labour, 14 October 2017

-Brexit – adopted by a simple majority by Pavilion Labour, 14 October 2017
+Brexit – two resolutions were adopted by different majorities by Pavilion Labour, 14 October 2017

 For fully comprehensive education – adopted unanimously by Pavilion Labour, 7 September 2017